ttdoucet/bgnets/readme.md

 * **h60.w**: A strong player, trained in 2020, 300 million games.

-* **h90-100m-200.w**: A slightly stronger player, 200 million games.
+* **h90-100m-200.w**: A stronger player, trained as described below.

-* **h120-100m-200.w**: Currently the best net we have trained.
+* **h120-100m-200.w**: Currently the best net we have.
+Trained as described below.

 Experiments
 -----------

 In these two experiments, lambda has been fixed at 0.85, and alpha starts at 0.001 and decays exponentially.
-Halfway through each run, alpha has decayed by a factor of 20, to 5e-5, and by the end of the run alpha had decreased by a factor of 400, to 2.5e-6.
+Halfway through each run, alpha has decayed by a factor of 20, to 5e-5, and by the end of the run alpha has decreased by a factor of 400, to 2.5e-6.

-Each plot shows four differently-sized nets, all using the netv3 format but differing in the number of hidden units as indicated.
+Each plot shows four differently-sized nets, all using the same feature set as netv3, but differing in the number of hidden units as indicated.

 Every million training games a snapshot is taken, and a playoff of 100 thousand games is done against a fixed opponenet, drc.w.